Last Updated: 9th August 2024

 So, you’ve decided on a university or college course (maybe even an apprenticeship!) but aren’t sure how to earn the UCAS points needed to get in.
 Today, we’ll answer your questions and get you on your way to achieving your goals.
-Join us as we work through what UCAS Tariff Points are, how they’re calculated, how many points your qualifications are worth, and what you may have to do to get into your higher education option of choice.
+Join us as we work through key questions such as:

 What is UCAS?